What is the best matcha tea to buy?

 The youngest, greenest leaves found at the top of the tea plants are reserved for the higher grades of matcha.
-While the leaves at the base of the plants are reserved especially for the cooking grades.
-This isn’t to say cooking grade is lower in quality, the same care is taken in every aspect of production.
+While the leaves at the base of the plants are reserved especially for the culinary grades.
+This isn’t to say culinary grade is lower in quality, the same care is taken in every aspect of production.
 From the shading of the tea leaves, the harvesting by hand to the drying of the tea leaves and blending.

 (grinding matcha tea on stone mills)

 Culinary or cooking grade is blended especially for mixing, blending, baking and adding to sweets.
 With a bolder flavour, slightly more astringency and stronger ‘green tea’ flavour that combines with other ingredients.

 (Kenko Culinary Grade Matcha Tea)

 The difference in price between the two grades is mainly due to the stricter requirements for premium grades of matcha.
 As only the youngest, most delicate leaves are used, the supply is more limited and this affects the price.
 Also one thing to keep in mind is 90% of matcha produced in Japan is consumed within Japan, so what’s left for export is in high demand and short supply - further increasing the cost.